Express Employment Professionals: A Path to a Better Future

 Since opening its doors in the Greater Grand Rapids community in 1996, Express Employment Professionals has operated with a deep belief: that a good job is about more than just a paycheck.
 It’s about purpose, connection, and the opportunity to grow.
 This belief continues to drive everything they do today – helping individuals find not just employment, but also fulfillment and a path to a better future.

-At the heart of Express is Janis Patrini, the dedicated owner whose passion for people is evident in every facet of her work.
+At the heart of Express is Janis Petrini, the dedicated owner whose passion for people is evident in every facet of her work.
 Janis is driven by a desire to help individuals recognize their potential, develop their talents, and discover a meaningful career.
 “We know that strong leaders create stronger teams,” Janis says.
 “And when people are empowered to reach their potential, everyone benefits.”

 Janis’ commitment extends far beyond business.
 Her compassion for others reaches into the community through both Express and their partner organization, Frontline Training Solutions.
 “We’re all in this together,” she emphasizes.
 “Our business priority should be building strong communities.”